Online payments

 Refunding online payments

 - Record the matching billing adjustment in CaseFlow.
-Create a billing adjustment against the original invoice so your CaseFlow records and your Stripe balance stay aligned.
+Create a billing adjustment against the original invoice so your CaseFlow records and your payout history stay aligned.

 Skipping step 2 leaves the invoice showing as paid in CaseFlow even though the money has gone back to the client.